jankod/DigestedProteinDB/README.md

 Demonstration search web: https://digestedproteindb.pbf.hr

-## Create database workflow
+## Create database steps

-The database creation process start with uniprot .xml.gz or .xml file.
+The database creation process starts with the uniprot.xml.gz (or .xml) file.
 Example class `hr.pbf.digestdb.CreateDatabase` is used to create the database.

 The process consists of the following steps: